 TEAR prioritises supporting partners who are working with the poorest and most marginalised people in their areas.
-This includes people who are marginalised within their communities such as children, those with disabilities and those living with HIV and AIDS.
-Through the projects it supports, TEAR will also focus on achieving gender justice; including advocating for and working towards achieving full rights for women.
-We focus on projects that work with such communities to create conditions under which people living in extreme poverty can come to understand and realise their rights and improve their well-being.
+We focus on projects that work with such communities to create conditions under which people living in poverty can come to understand and realise their rights and improve their well-being.

 TEAR Australia directs the majority of its resources to long-term development projects and processes intended to achieve lasting improvements in people’s circumstances and capacities.
 Such projects incorporate strategies and time-lines for encouraging communities towards self-reliance.
 Communities should be equipped to sustain the benefits they have achieved, to access resources independently, and plan and manage their own development processes into the future.
 TEAR strongly encourages active community engagement with government services and other development opportunities that project participants are entitled to access.

 Projects supported by TEAR are designed to be sustainable within their physical environment.
 They incorporate sound environmental and ecological practices and, where applicable, serve to maintain and/or restore natural resources.

 Technology introduced through projects to complement local/community efforts should be appropriate to local conditions, including cultural and traditional practices, build on indigenous knowledge and technologies, and, as far as possible, maximise the use of local materials.
 Ongoing operation and maintenance by local people must be ensured.